 Not a snapshot assembled for a review meeting.
-Not a line plan that shows structure but not visual and creative reality.
-Not trend reports and demand signals that exist in separate systems, requiring additional synthesis before they can inform the decision at hand.
+Not a line plan disconnected from the creative work it’s supposed to govern.
+Not trend intelligence and sell-through data trapped in separate systems, requiring manual synthesis before they can inform the decision at hand.

 When that view exists, the character of assortment decisions changes in ways that are both immediately visible and cumulatively significant.